CenturyLinkCloud/PublicKB/General/cdn-services-with-centurylink-cloud.md

   "contentIsHTML": true
 }}}

-<p>Customers may deploy CDN, using one of CenturyLink’s CDN partners.&nbsp; To inquire about CDN services, please send an email to: <a href="mailto:CDNRequests@savvis.com">CDNRequests@savvis.com</a>.</p>
+<p>Customers may deploy CDN, using one of CenturyLink’s CDN partners.
+To inquire about CDN services, please send an email to: <a href="mailto:CDNRequests@savvis.com">CDNRequests@savvis.com</a>.</p>
 <p>Alternatively, you may contact your account representative.</p>
-<p>From there, you will be asked to fill out a configuration form with key details of your project.&nbsp; Examples of some of these requirements are listed below.</p>
+<p>From there, you will be asked to fill out a configuration form with key details of your project.
+Examples of some of these requirements are listed below.</p>
 <h3><strong>For a CDN Caching Property:</strong></h3>
 <h4>Implementation Style (choose one)</h4>
 <ul>